Your Dream Apartment, In the Best Areas!

 Currently, a studio apartment costs approximately $2,077 per month, which is 6% less than before.
 One-bedrooms are around $2,400, down 10%, and two-bedrooms average $3,295, which is 13% cheaper.

-So if you’re a student trying to balance school, social life, and rent, this guide will show you the cheapest places to live in Los Angeles, with real numbers to help you pick the best neighborhood without stressing about money.
+So if you’re a student trying to balance school, social life, and rent, this guide will show you the cheapest places to live in Los Angeles, with real numbers to help you pick the best neighborhoods without stressing about money.

 If you're looking for the cheapest places to live in Los Angeles with a bit of breathing room, Lancaster is hard to beat.
 It’s far enough from the hustle to be peaceful, yet still connected by the Metrolink if you need to get into the city.
 Rent here is some of the lowest you’ll find in LA County, making it a great pick for students on a tight budget.
 You also get bigger living spaces for the price—yes, real square footage!
 For those who want affordability without completely ditching LA vibes, Lancaster checks the right boxes.